Biomass 101 – What You Need To Know

 The use of biomass by modern humans for energy is older than their emergence as a species, with evidence of the use of fire dating back a million years to modern humanity’s ancestors, homo erectus.
-Renewable resources like wood and other once-living combustible substances were first used to generate fire for cooking food and keeping warm by ancient humans and their ancestors.
+Renewable resources like wood and other once-living combustible substances were first used to generate fire for cooking food and keeping humans warm.
 As one of the most common examples of biomass, wood continues to be used today as an energy source in many developing countries, as it’s the most readily available energy resource.

-However, the use of wood as biomass for energy has also led to shortages of timber, as was the case in the late 1600s in Great Britain.
-The scarcity of wood is what precipitated the expanded use of coal for energy and arguably helped start the industrial revolution.
+However, the use of wood as biomass for energy has also led to shortages of timber.
+The scarcity of wood is what precipitated the expanded use of coal for energy and arguably helped start the Industrial Revolution.
 In the United States, the use of biomass peaked in 1870, when wood accounted for 70 percent of the country’s energy usage.
-While coal, and later petroleum, largely replaced wood as an energy source, such examples of biomass are now looked at favorably as renewable sources of energy, which have driven production of biofuels like ethanol and biodiesel in recent decades.
+While coal and later petroleum largely replaced wood as an energy source, such examples of biomass are now looked at favorably as renewable sources of energy, which have driven the production of biofuels like ethanol and biodiesel in recent decades.

 What is Biomass?